Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-Both samples are specific and avoid mentioning 'Zelda' or 'Breath of the Wild'.
-They highlight key features: open-world exploration and the silent protagonist/awakening from slumber.
-Could be slightly more distinct, but good overall.
+Both samples are highly specific to Breath of the Wild.
+The amnesia and open-world exploration are key elements.
+No answer contamination.

 ✅ Strengths:
 - Generally specific and relate to correct answer